PaulH97/Sen12Landslides/README.md

 ---

-You’re now ready to build custom splits under `tasks/`, train models, and integrate the data in this pipeline.
+You’re now ready to use the dataset: Build your custom splits, train models, apply post-processing etc..